alienresident/style-tiles/README.md

 ```ruby
 require 'style-tiles'
 ```
-Then import the Compass Pattern Primer partial by adding at the top of your working file
+Then import the Style Tile partial by adding at the top of your working file

 ```scss
 @import "style-tiles";